 1. Stairs Entrance to the Eiffel Tower

 To avoid the long lines that crowd the elevators, many visitors prefer the Eiffel Tower stair entrance to the 1st and 2nd floor of the Eiffel Tower.
-You can purchase these tickets online 7-days in advance from the official website.
 The wait time for the stairs is relatively short as many visitors prefer the elevators because there are 700 or so steps to the second floor.
 As you would expect, only fit visitors are allowed on the staircase and those with lower mobility such as senior citizens or persons with disabilities are directed to the lifts.

 Expect to climb the stairs in about 20-30 minutes depending on how long you wait on each floor.
 The stairs are open from 9:30 AM to 6:30 PM for the entire year save for 27, 28, 29 December when the Eiffel Tower is open until 12:45 am.